 Expect Sugar prices to trade sideways: Angel Commodities

-According to Angel Commodities, expect sugar prices to trade sideways on reports of duty free imports of raw sugar which may keep the stock levels at comfortable levels for the season.
+According to Angel Commodities, expect sugar prices to trade sideways on reports of higher sugar production in UP and announcement of duty free imports of raw sugar.

 Angel Commodities' report on Sugar